AtulJoshi1/NER-NLP-Flask-App/README.md

 # NER-NLP-Flask-App
-A Flask app to extract Named Entities and visualize dependencies for an input text.
+A Flask web-app to extract Named Entities and visualize dependencies for an input text.